olimorris/tmux-pomodoro-plus/README.md

 - Skip, pause and resume a Pomodoro/break at any point
 - Customise the Pomodoro duration, break times and intervals
 - Restart your Pomodoros to automatically or be prompted
-- Desktop alerts for Pomodoros and breaks (macOS and Linux only)
+- Desktop alerts for Pomodoros and breaks (MacOS and Linux only)
 - Custom keybindings

 ## :camera: Screenshots